 This morning we leave Tbilisi and take a short drive towards the former capital, Mtskheta, situated in an extraordinary location where the Mtkvari and Aragvi rivers meet.
 Georgia’s religious heart and the scene of its conversion to Christianity, Mtskheta is home to several UNESCO-protected monuments which we visit today.
 Crowning the hilltop overlooking the town is the 6th-century Jvari church, perhaps Georgia’s most sacred monument for its holy cross, which is said to have been built by the evangelist who converted the king.
 We also visit the 11th-century Svetitskhoveli Cathedral, an outstanding example of medieval ecclesiastical architecture and another important pilgrimage site, as Christ’s mantle is said to be kept within its beautiful frescoed walls.

 We continue to Gori, birthplace of Stalin, to tour its famous Stalin Museum, which opened in 1957 and remains largely unchanged since the days of the USSR.
-Explore the intriguing halls of memorabilia, which include his eerie death mask, and follow Stalin’s journey from his schooldays to his death in 1953.
+Explore the intriguing halls of memorabilia, which include his eerie death mask.
 You can also see the tiny house where he lived during his first four years, preserved under a temple-like structure.